snap-one/docs-driverworks-fundamentals/source/includes/12_capabilities/_1-CAPABILITIES.md

 ## Capabilities

 Capabilities tell the Proxy what your device can do.
 Not all devices of a particular type have the same capabilities.
 In these cases, the .c4z file contains information which enables the proxy driver to determine what capabilities are available.
-For example, a Receiver-Tuner might have the included example caode in the .c4z file:
+For example, a Receiver-Tuner might have the included example code to the right in the .c4z file:

 	<capabilities>
 	    <has_discrete_volume_control>True</has_discrete_volume_control>